sijal001/Yoga_Pose_Detection/README.md

 ---

 ## **Table of Contents**
-You're sections headers will be used to reference location of destination.
+You're sections headers will be used to reference the location of destination.

 - [Description](#description)
 - [How To Use](#how-to-use)